 Commitment to the Guru

 Hola Mohalla is an occasion for the Sikhs to reaffirm their commitment to the lofty principles laid down by the Gurus.
-It serves as an occasion to reaffirm unity & brotherhood.
+It serves as an occasion to reaffirm unity and brotherhood.
 Hola Mohalla has been accorded the status of a National Festival recently by the Indian Government.
-The popularity of Hola Mohalla has grown into leaps and bounds in the recent years with people from all over the world coming to Sri Anandpur Sahib to witness the grand festivities of Hola Mohalla.
+The popularity of Hola Mohalla has grown in leaps and bounds in the recent years with people from all over the world coming to Sri Anandpur Sahib to witness the grand festivities of Hola Mohalla.
 The locals welcome the visitors with open arms irrespective of caste, creed or religion.

 © 2018 Shaloo Walia